First Football League of Kosovo

-The First Football League of Kosovo (Liga e Parë e Futbollit të Kosovës) is the second level of the Kosovar football league system.
+The First Football League of Kosovo (Liga e Parë e Futbollit të Kosovës) is the second tier of the Kosovar football league system.
 The First League is organized by the Football Federation of Kosovo and the division currently has 2 groups of 10-teams format.
 At the end of the season, the bottom two teams in the division are relegated to the third tier, Second Football League of Kosovo.